ohbob/stealth-client-website-qwik/src/content/docs/GumpAutoTextEntry.md

 layout: blog
 ---

-# {title}

 Set hook for ONE incoming gump and check ALL existing gumps in stealth gump list for containing TextEntryID with **"return_value"** *RadiobuttonID*, if found - changing its **"Value"** to *Value*.

 NB: This method does NOT send a gump reply to server, it's just changing checkboxes status values.
-For reply to gump use [WaitGump](Api/WaitGump) or [NumGumpButton](Api/NumGumpButton)
+For reply to gump use [WaitGump](../WaitGump) or [NumGumpButton](../NumGumpButton)

 Pascal